vopi181/vChip/README.md

 1. Install SFML (atleast system, window, graphics sfml libs) from your package manager (APT, pacman, brew, ports etc)
 2. Try to build
-3. If works good
+3. If it works, play!
-4. If not mess with cmake to fix your issue finding SMFL libs
+4. If not, mess with cmake to fix your issue finding SMFL libs
 5. Please file in issue with the fix
+6. Launch using ./vChip "roms/ROMHERE"